Armand Schaubroeck

 Armand Philip Schaubroeck (born January 20, 1944) is an American rock musician, radio host, and frontman of the band Armand Schaubroeck Steals.
 He is the co-owner of the House of Guitars in his hometown of Rochester, New York.

 Schaubroeck hosts "Armand Schaubroeck Spins Vinyl" every Saturday at 3pm on WRFZ in Rochester, NY.
 The new weekly episode airs two other times each week on Rochester Free Radio (WRFZ).
 Tuesdays at 1pm and late Thursday into Friday at midnight.

-Older episodes air at midnight late Monday thru Wednesday.
+Older episodes air at midnight late Sunday thru Wednesday.
 His show specializes in the music he has listened to in his lifetime.

+Early life

+Armand Philip Schaubroeck was born on January 20, 1944 in Illinois.